IBM-Bluemix-Docs/ComposeForScyllaDB/index.md

 Choose a service name, and a region, organization and space to provision the service in.
 You can use the **Select a database version** field to choose from the available database versions.

 When you provision your {{site.data.keyword.composeForScyllaDB}} instance you can choose the *Standard* or *Enterprise* plans.
 With the *Enterprise* plan, you can provision your {{site.data.keyword.composeForScyllaDB}} instance into an available {{site.data.keyword.composeEnterprise}} cluster. {{site.data.keyword.composeEnterprise}} provides the security and isolation required by enterprise compliance and uses dedicated networking to ensure the performance of the deployed databases.
-See the [Compose Enterprise documentation](../ComposeEnterprise/index.html) for more details.
+See the [{{site.data.keyword.composeEnterprise}} documentation](/docs/services/ComposeEnterprise/index.html) for more details.

 ## Managing {{site.data.keyword.composeForScyllaDB}}